The Concatenate Function

-To be able to concatenate data you must have data from different cells that you need to group together in a single cell.
-If you want to follow along with the data in this tutorial download the file here.
+To be able to concatenate data in Excel, you must have data from multiple cells that you need to group in a single cell.
+If you want to follow along with the data in this tutorial, download the file here.

 Step 1: Adding the CONCAT Function